British Rail Class 317: Operations

 With the privatisation of Britain's railways, the Class 317 fleet was incorporated into the West Anglia Great Northern (WAGN) franchise.
 Since then, various changes occurred to the fleet, as units were swapped and franchises changed.
 The following companies operated Class 317s after privatisation.

 Greater Anglia

-The Greater Anglia franchise used 15 Class 317/5 units, 24 Class 317/6 units, six Class 317/8 units and 12 Class 317/1 units, the last of which were transferred from Great Northern in 2017.
+Greater Anglia operated 15 Class 317/5 units, 24 Class 317/6 units, six Class 317/8 units and 12 Class 317/1 units, the last of which were transferred from Great Northern in 2017.
 They were mainly used on medium-distance services between London Liverpool Street / Stratford and Broxbourne / Hertford East and on longer distance services between London Liverpool Street/Stratford and Bishop's Stortford, Harlow Town and Cambridge.
 They were also used on some Bishops Stortford/Stansted Airport - Cambridge services.
 These trains were used on rush hour services from Liverpool Street to Witham and Ipswich while some class 321s were being refurbished.
 There was one class 317/7 demonstrator unit 317722.
 This unit has now been withdrawn and scrapped.

 The fleet of 24 Class 317/6s were all refurbished with the following enhancements: